maxwolf621/AZ/az-104/Test/EntraId.md

 The subscription has a user named ManilaUser01 which has the following roles:

-Backup Reader
+- Backup Reader
-Storage Blob Data Contributor
+- Storage Blob Data Contributor
-DevTest Labs User
+- DevTest Labs User

 Which of the following actions should you do first?
-Assign the Security Admin role.
+- Assign the Security Admin role.
-Assign the Virtual Machine Contributor role.
+- Assign the Virtual Machine Contributor role.
-Assign the Security Reader role.
+- Assign the Security Reader role.
-Assign the User Access Administrator role.
+- Assign the User Access Administrator role.

 :a: :

 ![alt text](image-247.png)

 :o: Assign the User Access Administrator role.
-- The four fundamental Azure roles are Owner, Contributor, Reader, and User Access Administrator.
+- The four fundamental Azure roles are
+`Owner`, `Contributor`, `Reader`, and `User Access Administrator`.

-To assign a Reader role to all the users in the Azure subscription, you must grant the user a User Access Administrator role.
+**To assign a Reader role to all the users in the Azure subscription, you must grant the user a `User Access Administrator role`.**
 - This role allows you to manage user access to the Azure resources.